openc/openc_bot/README.md

         (0..10).each do |num|
             inc.save_hash({'num' => num})
         end
-        # If set this flag, the "populate" block will skip next time it's run
+        # If this flag is set, the "populate" block will skip next time it's run
         i.populated = true
     end